 Grade Final Average

-A final average of 75 or higher.
+A final average of 70 or higher.

-U A final average below 75.
+U A final average below 69.

 I An "I" grade can only be given if a student has an average of 75 or higher, and is unable to take the Final Exam.

 W The college Withdrawal Policy will be followed.

-NOTES on grading and tests:
+NOTES:

-- 1. If the school is closed on a test day, then the test will be due on the first day the school opens. - 2.
-Keep in mind that you might hit a trouble spot somewhere, so you should MOVE AS FAST AS YOU COMFORTABLY CAN, BUT AS SLOWLY AS YOU NEED, in order to meet the deadlines for the tests.
-The tests MUST be taken on or before the scheduled dates; however, you are encouraged to "work ahead." - 3.
-The testing centers on campus will provide TI-30X IIS calculators for you to use on the test.
-ONLY the testing center issued calculator will be allowed on the test, no exceptions. - 4.
+1. If the school is closed on a test day, then the test will be due on the first day the school opens.

+- 2. Keep in mind that you might hit a trouble spot somewhere, so you should MOVE AS FAST AS YOU COMFORTABLY CAN, BUT AS SLOWLY AS YOU NEED, in order to meet the deadlines for the written tests.
+The written tests MUST be taken on or before the scheduled dates; however, you'll be free to "work ahead."
+If you want to take a test before the scheduled date, you must give me a 24-hour notice. - 3.
 I do not curve grades.
 I do not "give" grades.
 You earn what you get, so plan to work accordingly.